Country rocker and fiddler Charlie Daniels dies at age 83

 Daniels performed at White House, at the Super Bowl, throughout Europe and often for troops in the Middle East.

 He played himself in the 1980 John Travolta movie “Urban Cowboy” and was closely identified with the rise of country music generated by that film.
+Some of his other hits were “Drinkin’ My Baby Goodbye,” “Boogie Woogie Fiddle Country Blues” and “Uneasy Rider.”

 “I’ve kept people employed for over 20 years and never missed a payroll,” Daniels said in 1998.
 That same year, he received the Pioneer Award from the Academy of Country Music.